-Imagine the following scene.
 It's snowing outside.
 The wind is blowing hard and the snow is drifting into large piles.
 You're sitting behind the wheel of your car, but you're not going anywhere.
-You're stuck.
+Because you are stuck.

-You were heading to an important appointment when you hit a slick spot in the road, lost control of your car, and felt the snow rut pull your front tire where you did not want to go-into the ditch!
+You were heading to an important appointment when you hit a slick spot in the road, lost control of your car, and felt the snow rut pull your front tire where you did not want to go.
+Into the ditch.